 But now, it’s been introduced to Desktops as well.
 Cortana is not just voice control.
 If you are bored, you can even talk to Cortana.
 Yeah.
 It is that smart.
 For e.g. If you ask it ‘whose your father?’, you will get an answer like Bill Gates with a lot of explanations from it.
 It’s more like Siri on Mac and Android’s Google Voice.

 Ok!
-Lots of Good things.
+Lots of good things.
 What’s the Catch?

 Yeah.
-Though there are a lot of good things about windows 10 feature update here, there is hardly any catch here.
-Most of you may have downloaded a Windows 10 feature updates for free.
+Though there are a lot of good things about the windows 10 feature update here, there is hardly any catch here.
+Most of you may have downloaded Windows 10 feature updates for free.
 But it isn’t really free.
 If you notice properly, you may see some ads on Metro-tiles every now and then.
 Maybe advertisements are the price for getting Windows 10 feature updates for free.

 One has to switch to VLC in the end.
-It’s even quite difficult to manage playlist in the new Music App now name as Groove.
+It’s even quite difficult to manage playlists in the new Music App now name as Groove.
 There is another feature for convertibles where one can switch from mouse to touchscreen which is known as Continuum, but it still has hardware issues.

 So, the question is to be, or not to be.
 In our case, it’s to install or not to.
 Frankly speaking, I would surely give it a try.
-Since I will always prefer Linux over Windows 10 feature update, I would, however, give it a try by dual booting my desktop.
+Since I will always prefer Linux over Windows 10 feature updates, I would, however, give it a try by dual booting my desktop.
 Microsoft has come a long way ahead and has put a lot of Milestones in Place.

 Though Windows 10 is still in its young age, it’s good to see it giving competition to Mac, if not Linux.
 At least it’s easy and will always be to use Windows 10 instead of Mac until unless you are a programmer and a tech-savvy guy.